canonical/maas-anvil/README.md

 ## Configure your MAAS Anvil deployment

-When deploying MAAS in high availability, you may need to configure the maximum connection to the database, the virtual IP, TSL, the charms versions used or even the way a component is deployed.
+When deploying MAAS in high availability, you may need to configure the maximum connection to the database, the virtual IP, TLS, the charms versions used or even the way a component is deployed.
 MAAS Anvil allows you to configure all of these things, and this section explains how to do it.

 If you want to know exactly what configuration options are available and what effects they have, please read the section on [Configuration options](#configuration-options).